rocketacademy/sarah-classic/course-logistics/course-methodology/course-components.md

 #### More Comfortable

 The More Comfortable section is for students that wish to push their boundaries.
-Students can complete SWE Fundamentals without touching More Comfortable, but students that complete More Comfortable exercises will gain more experience and may be more valuable in the job market.
+Students can complete Sarah Classic without touching More Comfortable, but students that complete More Comfortable exercises will gain more experience and may be more valuable in the job market.